 The loans underlying pre-IAS transactions were derecognised from the transferor's financial statements which only include credit enhancements, if any, executed by the transferor.

-Any consolidation of the Special Purpose Entities (SPEs) relating to these transactions only takes their working capital into account; transferred loans, posted "under the line" in the SPE's financial statements, were not consolidated in the Group's financial statements.
-Upon the first-time application of the International accounting standards, the Group availed itself of the option not to post the assets underlying transactions effected prior to 1 January 2004, which were derecognized on the basis of the previous national standards.
+Any consolidation of the Special Purpose Entities (SPEs) relating to these transactions only takes their working capital into account.
+Transferred loans, posted "under the line" in the SPE's financial statements, were not consolidated in the Group's financial statements.
+Upon the first-time application of the International accounting standards, the Group availed itself of the option not to post the assets underlying transactions effected prior to 1 January 2004, which were derecognised on the basis of the previous national standards.
 The assets, therefore, have never been included in the consolidated financial statements.
+The relative junior securities underwritten have been classified among receivables.